Facebook is blocked in China: 3 ways to access it

 Why is Facebook blocked in China?

 The Great Firewall of China is the country's primary method to filter out unwanted connections.
-And they also substitute unavailable western sites with their domestic versions.
+The government also substitutes unavailable western sites with their domestic versions.
 These are carbon copies in terms of function but featuring surveillance built into the back end.
 Most of them also come with automatic filters for politically questionable content.
 Since foreign websites are unavailable to many users, they choose the easier way out and switch.

 The Great Firewall of China is a combination of several blocking methods to filter out unwanted content.
 For example, they block not only domain names or IP addresses but also particular pages from websites that may otherwise not be banned.
 Essentially, it examines the data being exchanged and determines whether to allow it based on a set of rules approved by the Communist party.